pmh/elf/README.md

 ### elf.Lexer

-**Provides a lexer abstraction on top of which you can base your own more specific lexers**
+**Provides a lexer abstraction on top of which you can base your own more specific lexers.
+It resolves ambiguity by always selecting the longest match and in cases where there are multiple equally long matches it chooses the last one.**

 ```js
 var MyLexer = elf.Lexer.clone(function () {